Relintai/voxelman/README.md

 # Voxelman

-A voxel engine module for godot, focusing more on editor integration, gameplay-related features, and extendability (even from gdscript), without sacrificing too much speed.
+A voxel engine for godot, focusing more on editor integration, gameplay-related features, and extendability (even from gdscript), without sacrificing too much speed.

 This is an engine module!
 Which means that you will need to compile it into Godot!
 [See the compiling section here.](#compiling)